• Skip to primary navigation

 Build an army of walking brand advocates.
 Merchandise is ultimately free marketing and it should be your goal to get as many people as possible rocking your designs.
 The more people wearing your gear around town, the more people who will have your brewery on their mind.
 I leave you with one final question, can you wear the brewery shirt to the brewery?

-Andrew Coplon is a founder of Secret Hopper, a mystery shopping company for craft beer businesses.
+Andrew Coplon is the Founder of Secret Hopper, a mystery shopping company for craft beer businesses, and Craft Beer Professionals, a community dedicated to the growth and betterment of the craft beer industry.
 Check out all of his CBB articles here.

 ICYMI Nicole King